or

 From the Bronx to Detroit

-Instead, he stared it down without flinching, and by 1930 the Detroit Tigers had signed Greenberg, with him making his debut in 1933.
+Instead, he went full in on them, and by 1930 the Detroit Tigers had signed Greenberg, with him making his big debut in 1933.</p

 Fans and opposing players hurled antisemitic slurs at Greenberg from dugouts, bleachers, and the press box, yet he seldom replied.

-Instead, his bat spoke for him in upper-deck thunderclaps.
+Instead, his bat spoke for him.

 In 1938, he hit 58 homers – two shy of Babe Ruth’s record – a near-miss some believe was tainted by pitchers who did not want to see a Jewish man remake baseball history.